borchain/x402-connector/QUICKSTART.md

 X402_CONFIG = {
     'pay_to_address': 'YOUR_SOLANA_ADDRESS',
     'price': '$0.01',  # Default price
-    'network': 'solana-devnet',  # or 'solana-mainnet' }
+    'network': 'solana-mainnet',  # Use 'solana-devnet' for testing }
 ```